LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/detect-image-type/README.md

 ## Next steps

-For more information about tagging visual features with the Computer Vision API, visit the [official documentation site](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-tagging-images).
+For more information about detecting image types with the Computer Vision API, visit the [official documentation site](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-detecting-image-types).